 Why hasn’t that old fool come out to meet us? he wondered.

 He glanced over his shoulder at a rider carrying the King’s standard.
-The blue cloth snapped and twisted in the wind, it's eagle sigil appearing to flap its wings and take flight.
-Beside him, another horseman carried the blue and burgundy war-flag of Castle Morden.
-The banners were large enough and bright enough to be seen a mile away or more, yet still Dhuuld had not produced himself.
+The blue cloth snapped and twisted in the wind, its eagle sigil appearing to flap its wings and take flight.
+Beside him, another horseman carried the blue and burgundy war flag of Castle Morden.
+The banners were large enough and bright enough to be seen a mile away, or more, yet still Dhuuld had not produced himself.
 Had the old man turned false, or was he simply too oblivious to take notice of an army marching through his lands?
-Either situation was unacceptable.
+Either outcome would be unacceptable.

 “You’re doing it again,” Eryk observed.